concord-consortium/lab/readme.md

 First, make sure your `dist/` folder tracks the gh-pages branch, as per the above.

+Then run the following shell command in the `script/` folder:

+    script/gh-pages

-Make sure there is nothing that isn't committed -- commit it, commit it to a separate branch or stash it.
+This script will first make sure there is nothing that isn't committed.
+If there are unstaged or staged and uncommitted files the `gh-pages` script will halt.

-If your testing show the bugs are fixed or the new features or examples are stable then push these changes to the master branch.
+Test and commit (or save the changes to a topic branch) and if your testing show the bugs are fixed or the new features or examples are stable then push these changes to the master branch and try running the `gh-pages` script again:

     git push origin master

-Now, change to the dist directory, commit *all* of its contents, and push your changes:

-    cd dist

-The following commands will make sure you base your changes on top of whatever the most recent commit pushed to the gh-pages branch on github:

-    git fetch origin gh-pages
-    git reset --hard origin/gh-pages

-Now rebuild the genrated files and resources in the `dist/` directory:

-    cd ..
-    make clean; make

-At this point, make sure the contents of the dist/ branch work correctly!

-Then add any new files in the dist directory to the git index for the gh-pages branch:

-    cd dist
-    git add .

-Using this form of a commit command generates a more useful commit message by ioncluding the commit SHA:

-    git commit -m "gh-pages generated from `git --git-dir ../.git log -1 --format=%H`"

-Here's an example:

-    gh-pages generated from 9e4453815b8b0f1bd08c123deef6721153bed644

-If you set up dist/ by cloning the gh-pages branch specifically, `git push` by itself should work:

-    git push
-    cd ..
+    script/gh-pages

 #### Pushing the gh-pages branch to a remote server